Community-level Contagion among Diverse Financial Assets

 Furthermore, a positive value means that an increase in one time series tends to be followed by an increase in the other, while a negative value suggests the opposite effect.
 Finally, $\epsilon_i$ is the error term in the equation for $y_i$, capturing random fluctuations not explained by the model.

+We acknowledge that using a stricter confidence level such as 95\% or 99\% can provide more rigorous analytical results.
+However, our goal is to keep as many contagion coefficients as possible to ensure a sufficient sample size within and between communities for statistical testing.
+Adopting such stricter thresholds would reduce the number of available contagion coefficients, potentially leaving some tests with too few observations and thereby undermining their statistical validity.
+In contrast, the 90\% confidence level remains a widely accepted standard in the literature and allows us to retain a higher number of observations.
+To this end, we chose to use the 90\% confidence level for this analysis.

 From our experiments, we found that the contagion effects between assets differ across lags, with each lag offering a different perspective.
 In this study, we focus specifically on short-term contagion, represented by 30-min lag effects.
 Future research will extend this work to include longer time horizons.